lkuper/CSE232-2024-09/course-overview.md

 On lecture days, the material we'll cover in CSE232 will be similar to my undergrad distributed systems course, CSE138, although the pace will be faster.
 Some of you may find my [CSE138 lecture videos](https://decomposition.al/CSE138-2021-03/schedule.html) to be a helpful resource.

 On discussion days, we'll discuss mostly older papers, primarily from the 80s and 90s, because a lot of our focus will be on the foundations of the field and the historical development of distributed systems ideas.
 In fact, the most recent of the papers on the [schedule](schedule.html) was published in 2007.
 If you're mostly interested in reading shiny new distributed systems papers instead of older ones, this course is probably not for you.

+At the end of the course, we'll have a final exam that will focus on the lecture material.

 This course will _not_ have a required programming component.
 If you were hoping for a course with a large distributed programming project, I recommend taking or auditing CSE138 instead of this course.